andrinr/gsn-link-sign-pred/README.md

 where $L_i$ is the number of negative edges connected to node $v_i$ and $l^{-}$, $l^{0}$ and $l^{+}$ are the thresholds for the negative, neutral and positive force respectively. $\alpha^{-}$, $\alpha^{0}$ and $\alpha^{+}$ are the scaling factors for the negative, neutral and positive force respectively.

+### Current State

+The method works reasonably well, however it appears to be rather difficult to extend upon it.
+There are some areas where the method could be improved:

+1. Find better paramters for the simulation to increase the results.
+2. Optimize the simulation runtime to underline the fact, that the method is way faster than other methods.
+3. Find theories other than the social balance theory, that could be implemented using a spring network simulation.
+4. Apply the method to other datasets.

+### Things I have tried

+I have rewritten the code to JAX, which allows me to make use of its acceleration and autodifferentiation library.
+In theory we can determine the simulation paramaters such as $l^{-}$, $l^{0}$ and $l^{+}$.
+I did not get it working as of now.

 ## Results

 ### Comparison to other previous best method